 It's time to see women in Lexington, MA

 We began our work on March 8, 2020 - International Women's Day.
 We believed that a dedicated group of volunteers could establish the first monument to recognize women's contributions in Lexington across time.
-LexSeeHer hoped the monument would honor real women, and would also invite dialogue about what “liberty” and “freedom” have meant to women from the 18th century to the present.
+LexSeeHer hoped the monument would honor historic women, and would also invite dialogue about what “liberty” and “freedom” have meant to women from the 18th century to the present.

 LexSeeHer selected sculptor Meredith Bergmann for the project in November 2021.
 “Meredith Bergmann distinguished herself by proposing an innovative, inclusive concept that beautifully conveys the many interconnected ways Lexington women have advanced liberty," said Jessie Steigerwald, LexSeeHer President.
 A preliminary sketch depicted 20 women and girls in the design, highlighting a wide variety of women's contributions across the town's 300+ year history.